FauxFaux/bloboperations/README.md

- It is not currently believed that any attacker would be able to generate a collision in `SHA-256` except for by brute force, which would currently take indefeasibly long.
+ It is not currently believed that any attacker would be able to generate a collision in `SHA-256` except for by brute force, which would currently take infeasibly long.

- It should not be hard to extend the amount of the hash that is used, nor to switch to a more resiliant hash scheme.
+ It should not be hard to extend the amount of the hash that is used, nor to switch to a more resilient hash scheme.
 If you want either of these, however, you probably don't want deduplication and should use different code.